Firiks/gpt-assistant/README.md

 # ChatGPT voice assistant

-This is a voice assistant that uses the openAI GPT-2 model to generate responses to user voice commands.
+This is a voice assistant that uses the openAI GPT model to generate responses to user voice commands.
+You can extend assistant capabilities by adding new functions to functions.py.

 -----------